*Please note that some of our policies have been updated to comply with CDC and DCFS guidelines. Click to see our COVID-19 Updates page.

 Between 7:00 a.m. – 9:00 a.m.
 Late arrival may result in your child missing out on that day's art project and participating in all of the scheduled activities.
 They are marked tardy for the day.

 No allowance shall be made for occasional absences in the preschool, pre-kindergarten, or kindergarten program.

 If any child, in any program withdraws prior to the end of its completion, they will lose their security deposit.
 The security deposit is applied to the last two weeks of the program.
 Withdrawal from the program must be in writing.
 You are still responsible for payment through your child's last day of attendance and/or until written notice is received.

 All Aboard…Learning Express, Inc. makes every effort to keep our tuition costs as low as possible while maintaining the highest level of quality.
 Fundraisers help us maintain these high standards at our school.
 Families are required to participate in a fundraiser each year and to raise a minimum amount towards our goal.
-Families who do not participate will be subject to a tuition increase that is equivalent to family goal.
+Families who do not participate will be subject to a tuition increase that is equivalent to the family goal.
 Your support is greatly needed and much appreciated.
-The current required family goal is set at $50.00 profit to our school for each enrolled child.
+The current required family goal is set at a $50.00 profit to our school for each enrolled child.